sweattep/modern_quotes/README.md

 >Baseball has been good to me since I quit trying to play it.

+>She was hitting the ball from the frame.
+Somehow, magically, the ball lands in the court.

 >And often to understand something you have to work it out yourself because no one else has done it

 >Connect through powerful applications of bold monochromatic colour.
 Colour palettes that deliver real visceral impact generally have a dominant colour that dictates the overall look and feel.